As Julie Andrews sang in the movie “The Sound of Music,” the beginning is a very good place to start when it comes to big data.

 In Part II of the series, we will take a closer look at more examples of big data applications.

 Deborah Grubbe, PE, CEng.
-NAC, is owner and president of Operations and Safety Solutions, a global consultancy that works with various industries.
+NAC, is owner and president of Operations and Safety Solutions (OPSS), a global consultancy that works with various industries.
 Grubbe is a former member of the NASA Aerospace Safety Advisory Panel, and worked on the U. S. Chemical Weapons Stockpile Demilitarization.
 She serves on numerous advisory boards and is an Emeritus Member of the Center for Chemical Process Safety.